Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Final_project_part1.md

 **Structure**
 1. Ask the audience their happiest moment in the past 24h.
-2. Show audience the happy moment category distribution accoridng to the survey data.
+2. Show the audience the happy moment category distribution accoridng to the survey data.
-3. Show the happy moment subject distribution and for the top 1 subject what does the distribution of different categories look like.
+3. Show the happy moment subject distribution and the distribution of different categories for the top 1 subject.
-4. Show the happy moment verb distribution and for the top 1 subject what does the distribution of different categories look like.
+4. Show the happy moment verb distribution and the distribution of different categories for the top 1 verb.
-5. Show the happy moment subject distribution and for the top 1 object what does the distribution of different categories look like.
+5. Show the happy moment subject distribution and the distribution of different categories for the top 1 object.

 # Sketches